 - Project Learning Tree’s program offers training for adults, tips on starting a student-driven GreenSchools program, how to obtain equipment and collect data, and ways to empower your students to design and lead an action project that uses their STEM skills on topics such as waste and recycling, energy, water, and environmental quality.

-- Older students can evaluate their impact on the planet based on their family’s home size, vehicle, the food choices they make, and energy conservation practices that they use at home with this calculator.
+- Students can evaluate their impact on the planet based on their family’s home size, vehicle, the food choices they make, and energy conservation practices that they use at home with these ecological footprint calculators: